jsousadacunha/academic-kickstart/content/home/about.md

 Passionate computer engineer with more than twelve years' experience.
 My international career provides me a unique perspective of the profession and that brought me the opportunity to develop my skills in various sectors such as banking, health, industry, public and energy.

 Also, I'm a fanatic of running and trail-running.
-I find always new challenges and I try to surpass myself.
+I search always new challenges and I try to surpass myself.